gnafit/gna/doc/source/bundles/root_histograms_v01.rst

       namespace names and dictionary values are used to substitute ``{}`` in the format string.

     See https://pyformat.info for more information on formatting.

+The following keys are recognized:
+  - filename -- the filename to read.
+  - format -- the histogram name format.
+  - variants (optional) -- list of values or dictionary wit key-value pairs.
+Each value is applied to the format field.
+  - normalize (optional) -- if True the histogram will be normalized so the integral=1.

 .. code-block:: python